Qadi: Muslim female judges

-Post-colonialism and female judges
+Female Qadi in the 20th Century

-As Muslim states gained independence from Europe, a vacuum was intentionally left by the colonizing powers in various sectors of education and government.
-European colonizers were careful to exclude "natives" from access to legal education and legal professions.
-Thus, the number of law graduates and legal professionals was inadequate, and women were needed to fill the empty spaces in the judiciaries.
+As Muslim states gained independence from Europe, especially the theocracy of the Ottoman Caliphate, the number of law graduates and legal professionals was inadequate, and women were needed to fill the empty spaces in the judiciaries.
 Rulers reacted by expanding general educational opportunities for women to fill positions in the expanding state bureaucracy, and in the 1950s and 1960s began the first phase of women being appointed as judges.
 Such was the case in 1950s Indonesia, which has the largest number of female judges in the Muslim world.

-In some countries the colonized had more opportunities to study law, such as in Egypt.
-Sufficient male students to study law and fill legal positions and other bureaucratic jobs in the postcolonial state may have delayed women's acceptance into judicial positions.

-In comparison, a similar situation happened in Europe and America.
-After World War II, a shortage of judges in Europe paved the way for European women to enter legal professions and work as judges.
+In some countries people had more opportunities to study law, such as in Egypt, there were sufficient male law students to study and fill legal positions and other bureaucratic jobs in the burgeoning states, and so women's acceptance into judicial positions was delayed.
+In comparison, a similar situation happened in Europe and America were after World War II, a shortage of judges in Europe paved the way for European women to enter legal professions and work as judges.
 American women in World War II also entered the workforce in unprecedented numbers due to the dire need.